HareemSaad/HareemSaad-0098-FinalProject/ReadMe.md

 <b>Important</b>

-1- Once you open the website make sure to <b>disable ALL extensions except metamask - or website will not work</b>
+1- Once you open the website make sure to <b>disable ALL extensions except metamask ESPECIALLY ADBLOCK- or website will not work</b>

 2- connect with metamask